EmreUSL/GetNewsMVVM/README.md

 - In this app :
-  - I used MVVM design pattern
+  - Is used MVVM design pattern
-  - I used https://newsapi.org as the main API
+  - Is used  https://newsapi.org as the main API
-  - I used [https://github.com/Alamofire/Alamofire] for the network layer
+  - Is used [Alamofire](https://github.com/Alamofire/Alamofire) to fetch HTTPS data.
+  - Is used [KingFisher](https://github.com/onevcat/Kingfisher) to cache images.

+# Still being developed